fidisys/playbook/content/intro-to-playbook/en/chapter-2.md

 ✍️ We in fidisys follow some guidelines in the overall product development cycle.
 Starting from design phase till the deployment of the applications.

-✍️ we as a team plan for all the challenges during product development cycle and apply lot of strategies to streamline the process.
+✍️ We as a team plan for all the challenges during product development cycle and apply lot of strategies to streamline the process.

 ✍️ We prefer cross functional team and adapting to the change if it is necessary.